dlang/DIPs/DIPs/DIP1NNN-DK.md

 **(5) `bool` becomes an unsafe type**

-As explained in the [rationale](#rationale) section, `bool` types either cause memory corruption when assumed to be always 0 or 1, or might as well by `ubyte` types when almost every operation needs to truncate the value.
+As explained in the [rationale](#rationale) section, `bool` types either cause memory corruption when assumed to be always 0 or 1, or might as well be `ubyte` types when almost every operation needs to truncate the value.
 By making `bool` an unsafe type, it can be both fast and `@safe` since all tricks to make invalid booleans are now disabled in `@safe` code.
 The cost is that existing code might break.
 Note that with the proposed rules a `bool` variable or field is only `@system` when the compiler cannot possibly prove that the initial value is 0 or 1, which should be a rare occurrence.